mbta/dotcom/README.md

      asdf plugin add erlang
      asdf plugin add elixir
      asdf plugin add nodejs
-     asdf plugin add chromedriver
      ```
      You can verify the plugins were installed with `asdf plugin list`.

-     While Erlang, Elixir, and NodeJS are essential for any development on Dotcom, Chromedriver is only needed for Elixir acceptance tests using Wallaby.
+     While Erlang, Elixir, and NodeJS are essential for any development on Dotcom.

      You're welcome to add more plugins for personal use!
-But these four are the ones set up in `.tool-versions` and invoked in the next step:
+But these are the ones set up in `.tool-versions` and invoked in the next step:

    * Now run the install: